Decipher/textimage/README.txt

    - In the 'Manage Display' tab, select a 'Textimage' format for the field created above (or any existing one)
    - Click on the gear icon
-   - Select from the dropdown displayed the image style you want to use to represent the content as a Textimage
+   - Select from the 'Image style' dropdown the image style you want to use to represent the content as a Textimage
+   - Optionally, select from the 'Link image to' dropdown whether the Textimage should be clickable, linking to either the node content or the image file.
+     By default, the Textimage is not linked.

 2. via URL: